robertlugg/easygui/sphinx/tutorial.rst

 ignore the message argument), but I felt that keeping this consistent across all widgets was a consideration that is more important.

-Most arguments to EasyGui functions have defaults.
+Most arguments to EasyGUI functions have defaults.
 Almost all of the boxes display a message and a title.
 The title defaults to the empty string, and the message usually has a simple default.